 The next question is, when does this road open.
 Surprisingly, unlike several other routes, this road opens a little early, almost at the same time as Srinagar Leh highway.
 I have known people who have done this route in late April and early May.
 This brings us to our next question which is when is the best time to travel on Agham Shyok road.
 In my opinion, there is no best time really but yes, July and August are the worst months to be here.
 As the snow melts in these months, there will be several water streams and high chance that Shyok river may run over the road as well.
 If you want to cover this route, think about doing it in either May or June or after August.
 Road remains open until late October and closes almost at the same time as Srinagar Leh highway.

-I hope this information was helpful.
-Once again, please take a very calculative risk and do not risk your own, or your family’s / friend’s safety.
-If you have any questions, please feel free to comment and ask and I would be glad to answer.
+I hope this information on Agham Shyok road was of help.
+If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.